 I consider myself to be a cognitive/behavioral therapist, practicing a school of psychology that emphasizes the role of thought in dictating emotion.
-Many of the over 200 blog posts that I've written deal with the primacy of our thinking versus our emotions (e.g. "Choosing Your Thoughts," "The Incredible Power of Thought," "Thought Management, Parts 1 and 2," etc.).
+Many of the blog posts that I’ve written deal with the primacy of our thinking versus our emotions (e.g. “Choosing Your Thoughts,” “The Incredible Power of Thought,” “Thought Management and “A Key Principle Underlying Thought Management” etc.).

 Haidt cites voluminous series of studies that clearly demonstrate that humans use logic / reason to justify their deeply held emotional values.
 Thought, in other words, comes after emotion rather than the other way around.
 I was skeptical of this premise when I first encountered it in this volume, but became convinced, particularly by Haidt’s experiments in different cultures.
 He concludes that “…reasoning…evolved not to help us find truth but to help us engage in arguments, persuasion, and manipulation in the context of other people….’skilled arguers…are not after the truth but after arguments supporting their views.’ ” What he’s talking about here is confirmation bias, the tendency to favor facts and ideas that support one’s position, even if those facts and ideas are sketchy.